winterland1989/Action.js/README.md

 + Want to control exactly when the action will run, with `Promise`, all action run in next tick, While with `Action`, action runs when you call `go`, `_go` or `Action.freeze`.

-+ Want raw speed, this is somehow not really an issue, most of the time `Promise` or `Action` won't affect that much, and on node we have heavily v8-optimized bluebird, nevertheless, `Action.js` can guarantee speed close to handroll callbacks in any runtime, just much cleaner.
++ Want raw speed, this is somehow not really an issue, most of the time `Promise` or `Action` won't affect that much, nevertheless, `Action.js` can guarantee speed close to handroll callbacks in any runtime, just much cleaner.

 If you have a FP background, you must find all i have done is porting the `Cont` monad from Haskell, and i believe you have divided your program into many composable functions already, just connect them with `next`.

 How can i send an `Error` to downstream's `next`
 ------------------------------------------------

-No, you can't, however, you can receive `Error` from upstream use `_next`, `_go` or `guard`. or you can wrap the `Error` in an `Array` like `[e]`.
+No, you can't, however, you can receive `Error` from upstream use `_next`, `_go` or `guard`. or you can wrap the `Error` in an `Array` like `[e]`, it's a very rare situation one want to process a `Error` value like normal values.

 The choice of using `Error` to skip `next` and hit `guard` is not arbitrary, instead of creating an `ActionError` class, use `Error` unify type with system runtime, and providing callstack information.
 And you can now break your program by throwing an Error if you really want to.

 Changelog<a name="Changelog"></a>
 ================================

+v2.2.0
+`Action.join`, `Action.parallel`, `Action.race` now return an `Array` of cancel handler when the composed `Action` fired, you can now cancel them with ease.

 v2.1.1
 Fix a bug of `Action.parallel`, add test.